Skip to main contentSkip to contact

 First-home budgets often stop at deposit — sometimes they stop at "20% of price" and call it done.
 Settlement needs cash for duty, legal work, government registrations, adjustments between parties, and the messy reality of moving week.
 The ledger is detailed on purpose; every line must clear, not just the loan advance.

-Map this with stamp duty blind spots, deposit and LMI, First Home Guarantee deposit pathway, and low deposit sequence.
+Map this with stamp duty blind spots, deposit size, what will cost you, LMI explained, First Home Guarantee deposit pathway, and low deposit sequence.
+For the expanded scheme rules from October 2025, see our 5% deposit scheme playbook.

 The costs people forget